 When red maple leaves pose a threat

-Q: Can you clarify exactly when red maple trees are most toxic to horses?
-Is it when the leaves turn red and naturally drop in the autumn, or when entire branches with green leaves fall and then wither?
+Question: Can you clarify exactly when red maple trees are most toxic to horses?
+Is it in autumn?
+Or when entire branches with green leaves fall and then wither?
 I’ve heard both and am a bit confused.

-We don’t have any of these trees on our property, but our neighbors have several different kinds of maple trees on their land.
-As pretty as the fall colors are on their property, I always worry about red maple leaves blowing into our pasture this time of year.
+We don’t have any of these trees on our property.
+But our neighbors have several kinds of maple trees on their land.
+As pretty as the fall colors are, I always worry about red maple leaves blowing into our pasture at this time of year.

 Anthony Knight, BVSc, MS, DACVIM